wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/create-to-earn/README.md

 #### Disclaimer

-Please note that the prize amounts, total number of acceptable tutorials, and payment timelines mentioned are hypothetical and subject to adjustment based on Wormhole’s discretion.

-This approach ensures that tutorials remain current with the latest hackathons and developments, providing new developers with a rich array of up-to-date examples.
-This not only fosters a vibrant community but also accelerates learning and innovation within the Wormhole ecosystem.
+Prize amounts, tutorials accepted and payment timelines are hypothetical and may be adjusted by Wormhole.
+This process keeps tutorials up-to-date with the latest hackathons and helps new developers access a range of current examples, fostering community growth and innovation.

-Thank you for considering this suggestion and for your ongoing support in enhancing the developer experience with Wormhole! 🚀
+Thank you for considering this suggestion and for your dedication in enhancing the developer experience with Wormhole! 🚀

 ---

 # 🪐 Wormhole Tutorial Program